google-github-actions/auth/README.md

 [![Authenticate to Google Cloud from GitHub Actions with Direct Workload Identity Federation](docs/google-github-actions-auth-direct-workload-identity-federation.svg)](docs/google-github-actions-auth-direct-workload-identity-federation.svg)

+> [!IMPORTANT]
+>
-> **⚠️ NOTE!** To generate OAuth 2.0 access tokens or ID tokens, you _must_
+> To generate OAuth 2.0 access tokens or ID tokens, you _must_ provide a service
-> provide a service account email, and the Workload Identity Pool must have
+> account email, and the Workload Identity Pool must have
 > `roles/iam.workloadIdentityUser` permissions on the target Google Cloud
 > Service Account.
 Follow the steps for Workload Identity Federation through a
 > Service Account instead.